-The Gender Wage Gap Widens The Older Women Get, A New Study Suggests
+The Gender Wage Gap Widens As Women Get Older, A Study Suggests

 A new study has found that seniority in women's careers not only won't close the wage gap, getting older might widen it.
 Researchers found that college-educated women start off by earning 89 percent of what college-educated men earn, but by age 45, their earnings drop to 57 percent of what their male counterparts make.